datacite/homepage/source/events.html.md

 # Upcoming DataCite Webinars

+## MDC Spring Webinar - Wednesday, May 8, 2019 17:00 - 18:00 CET

+Following advice from our workshop attendees at RDA13, we invite you to join us for our spring webinar.
+Join us on May 8th at 8am PST/3pm GMT as we demo our new aggregation services at DataCite and DataONE.
+This webinar is intended to spotlight the features and services we can build off of our central infrastructure such as aggregated usage and citations.
+This webinar will be recorded and posted on our website.

+To register for the webinar, click [here](bit.ly/MDCSpringWebinar)

 ## After Make Data Count: the building blocks of data metrics - Wednesday, May 28, 2019 17:00 - 18:00 CET

 During the last 2 years a lot of work took place within the Make Data Count project to take the first steps towards data